Rita147/Cell_3D_Construction_Super_Resolution/README.md

 SRDFN: Fully implemented and trained for this project.

 All models were evaluated using PSNR/SSIM.
-EDSR and SRDFN gave the best results for structure preservation.
+LapSRN gave the best results for structure preservation.